nyrrule22/some_code/markdown_tests.md

 > This block quote is here for your information

-> this is another block quote
+> this is another block quote.

+* create this bullet using an asterisk

+*this is some text italizcised*

+top of horiz

+---

+bottom of horiz